janwilmake/x-cli/README.md

 - ✅ Support for referencing files.
 For now, if the first param after xymake matches a filepath relative from cwd, ensure to get the git root relative, and append https://github.com/owner/repo/blob/branch/...path instead of the regular appendix!
 - ✅ create config for adding post to a community on a repo-basis but also a default fallback!
 - ✅ Remove posts property, added threads property, and it picks the latest thread now.
+- ✅ `xy ./path.ts` - Link to a specific file on github

+## BACKLOG

+A little more improvements

+- Allow `community_id` param for new posts in xymake api (ignored now)
-- Finish thread array build logic
+- Finish thread array logic after i see the issue
-- Alter CLI such that I can add core threads to each repo and it'd allow me to pick one any day to start a quoted post of it. `x -s` would allow to select a thread first, or if it's been >24h, it will allow this. `xymake.json` should become an accumulation of useful threads that can also be altered easily!
+- Alter CLI such that, (when it's been over a day, or when I use `-n`), it lets me choose a thread by typing a number based on a console.log of the threads availablle (slug + description)
 - Post 17x per day in this way.

 For waitlist: